EFFECTIVE FINANCIAL MANAGEMENT:

 6- Common Pitfalls to Avoid

-Common pitfalls With funds tracking and reviewing:
+Common pitfalls with funds tracking and reviewing:

 a) Failure to Monitor Regularly